 4. Elephant Nature Park

 Whatever you do, don’t ride elephants in Thailand or visit any elephant “sanctuaries” without doing your research.
-We have listed a few places in Thailand to visit elephants ethically.
+We have listed a few places in Thailand where you can visit elephants ethically.

 The most legit place we have found is Elephant Nature Park, located outside of Chiang Mai, which rescues and rehabilitates elephants.
 You can even spend the night in the park.
 If seeing elephants is a top attraction for you, a few days in Chiang Mai will be needed.